 On your next visit to Bottleworks, check out Gardenworks on the east side of the building.
 We look forward to providing you with the healthiest and best tasting produce you will find anywhere.

 Make sure to “Like” the Schlafly Gardenworks Facebook Page.
-Managed by our gardeners, Jack and Nolan, the Facebook Page has photos, updates and advice for budding gardeners.
+Managed by our gardener, Jack, the Facebook Page has photos, updates and advice for budding gardeners.
 Join them online!

 History of the Gardenworks

 “When we opened the Schlafly Tap Room in 1991 a friend of mine and Stephen’s from Kenyon College, Mike Gelsanliter said to me, “if you are brewing your own beer for the restaurant you should grow your own food.”
 Mike is a very passionate gardener.
 We never had the space to do this at The Schlafly Tap Room but when we purchased the old grocery store site in Maplewood in 1991 it was apparent that we would have sufficient parking without the lot that is now Gardenworks.
 The lot was in poor shape so it was either fix it or tear it up and “grow our own food”.
 I had no idea what this meant when we made the decision and while I would never want to put the concrete back down, I now understand why it is unique for a restaurant to grow its own food!” - Dan Kopman, Schlafly Co-Founder

 Jack Petrovic has worked on and off with us for over 15 years.
 Now he is our Gardenworks manager, planning, planting and harvesting natural, organically-grown produce from our garden at Bottleworks.
 Jack works closely with Bottleworks’ Kitchen Manager, Matt Bessler when deciding what to grow for each season.